Updated February 2019

 3. The Eco-Factor — The sad truth is that 3.5 million tons of diapers end up in landfills every year.
 While cloth diapers don’t end up in the landfill, they do require lots of water and power to launder.
 Some say the carbon footprint of cloth and other eco diapers may not be that much less, in reality.
 You can reduce the carbon footprint of cloth diapers by washing them in cold water and hanging them to dry.

 What about disposable diapers?
 We do recommend fragrance-free diapers, as toxic chemicals can be lumped in with a “fragrance” so they don’t have to be disclosed on the list of ingredients (due to “trade secret” laws).
-We also recommend chlorine-free diapers, if you can afford it.
+We also recommend chlorine-free diapers, if they’re available to you.

 4. Boy or Girl — Boys tend to pee more in the front of their diaper and for girls, pee tends to collect in the middle and back.
 Boys often have leaky pee pee diapers because their little weenies point in a certain direction and they pee with direction and… force (ever seen a girl write her name in the snow?
 Didn’t think so).
 For boys, getting a really snug fit around the thighs matters.